siderolabs/talos/website/content/docs/v0.13/Cloud Platforms/nocloud.md

 #### Proxmox

 Proxmox can create cloud-init disk for you.
-The part of the config file
+Edit the config file as follows, substituting your own infomation as necessary:

 ```config
 cicustom: user=local:snippets/master-1.yml